kodecocodes/english-style-guide/README.md

 _Example_: Check out the “Doing Cool Stuff” chapter of _Ray’s Awesome Book_.

 **Links/URLs**
-In books, links need to be repeated once in parentheses and once in brackets; otherwise, they won't render properly in all the book editions.
-Links in books should not have any anchor text, the link should simply appear in both places.
+In books, links need to be repeated, first in brackets and then in parentheses.
+Otherwise, the links won't render properly in all the book editions.
+Links in books should not have any anchor text, the same URL should simply appear in both places.

 _Example_: DartPad is a simple browser-based tool for writing and executing Dart code.
-It’s available at \[dartpad.dev\]\(https://dartpad.dev/).
+It’s available at [https://dartpad.dev/](https://dartpad.dev/).

-It's OK for any link to use [bit.ly](https://bitly.com/) to make it easier for the reader to type; long links are required to use it.
+It's OK for any link to use [bit.ly](https://bitly.com/) to make it easier for the reader to type; long links must be shortened with bit.ly.

 **Markdown**